 Started as a suburban New York City radio copywriter.
 Learned a lot about honing my words, things like production, comic

 timing, writing to length, and pitching an ad idea to the client, but darn little about actually

 selling the product or how an ad agency functions.
 If you want hard-core advertising work but are

-starting in a left field area (e.g. newspaper, pennysaver, TV station), work meanwhile to make
+starting in a left-field area (e.g. newspaper, pennysaver, TV station, blogging), meanwhile make

-contacts in the mainstream ad agency business, and consider moving on before your experience
+contacts in the mainstream ad agency or web development business, and consider moving on before your experience

 Has your Web site brought you business?